Happy spring! My favorite season is finally here. It’s a time for renewal, inspiration, and new beginnings.

 2. I’ve committed myself to spending at least 5 minutes each morning to stretching and moving my body.
 I try to get in a few yoga stretches, a couple of 30-second planks, and 50 jumping jacks.
 Sometimes I squeeze in a quick 10-minute run (which has a fresh air bonus).
 This gets my blood flowing, helps me sleep better at night, and skyrockets my energy better than any cup of strong coffee could (although I still love my one cup in the morning!).
 Plus, studies have shown that jumping as few as 20 times per day can have a positive affect on bone health.
 (See one study here).
 Moving your body is a must, and it doesn’t have to be super time consuming.

 3. You’ve heard this a million times, but that’s because it works!
 I drink several green drinks per week, as well as stay committed to a few key supplements that work very well for me to keep my energy up.
-Making these small things a daily habit has made a huge difference.
-They fall into the category of those things we all know we should be doing, but not everyone does (I admit, I wasn’t great about being super consistent about it until about a year ago).
+Now, this falls into the category of those things we all know we should be doing, but not everyone does consistently (I admit, I wasn’t great about being super consistent about it until about a year ago).
 Consistency is key when it comes to nutrition.
-I even buy some of my cold-pressed green drinks right at the grocery store (just make sure you find the ones that have fewer than 11 grams of sugar).
+I even buy some of my organic cold-pressed green drinks right at the grocery store (just make sure you find the ones that have fewer than 11 grams of sugar).
 You will absolutely notice a big difference.

 4. I generally follow a basic 80/20 diet for health (80% very healthy and plant based with 20% room to have a little fun).
 This works guys – and it’s easy and so doable.
 I pay attention to sugar and salt content in foods, drink plenty of water, and have learned to cook so many healthy dishes that taste amazingly decadent (like grilled fish tacos packed with veggies, and lately, I’ve been kind of addicted to zucchini noodles with garlic marinara sauce).